home-assistant/hadashboard/README.md

 }
 ```

-You can leave these alone for now or if you prefer customize them as described in the New widget section below.
+You can leave these alone for now or if you prefer customize them as described in the News widget section below.

 When you are done, you can start a local webserver like this: